 - Every member of staff shares the responsibility to remove barriers to learning for all pupils, including those with a disability.

 - We are committed to offering an inclusive curriculum to ensure the best possible progress for all of our pupils whatever their needs or abilities.
 Not all pupils with disabilities have special educational needs and not all pupils with SEN meet the definition of disability.
 We monitor progress carefully to ensure provision is appropriate and suitable to the child.

 If a teacher, or you as a parent, feel that your child is having difficulties at school we encourage communication between class teacher and/or SENCO to ensure this can be discussed.
 We believe that the closer we work together the more successful any help will be.
 Many problems can be sorted out easily by matching the level of help to the needs of the child with step-by-step programmes.
 Sometimes it is felt that a child needs a particular kind of help, in which case the help of specialists from outside school may be used.

-Miss Jane Titterington is our schools SENCo (Special Educational Needs coordinator).
-She can be contacted through the school office on 01793 852254.
+Mr Tom Hill is our schools SENCo (Special Educational Needs coordinator).
+He can be contacted through the school office on 01793 852254.

 The following documents provide information relating to Special Educational Needs and / or Disability provision in our school.